-Scroll Triggered Box displays a pop-up box with customizable content.
-This content can be any call-to action for your site or blog.
+Scroll Triggered Box will boost your conversion rates!
+The plugin displays a pop-up box with customizable content.
+Drawing your visitor's attenti

 I read the 3 reviews here that weren't 5 stars - one of them from Joost who carries a lot of weight in SEO land - and so initially installed another scroll triggered box plugin instead of this one.

 That was a mistake.
 It cost me a lot of time and troubleshooting before I circled back to this one.
 I was blown away when I finally tried it that the plugin was so insanely easy to install and get running - under 5 minutes in my case - and it came styled beautifully out of the box.
 I'm a front end developer who styles for a living - but this plugin saved me that time.